worsco/dotnet-client/README-rhel8_dotnet-21_container.md

    * My example: Employee SKU
 7. "Download Certificates" link is now available
    * Download the entitlement file (.zip file)
-8. Expand the contents of the .zip
-9. Inside is a file named `consumer_export.zip`
-   * Export the `/export/entitlement_certificates/*.pem` file into `$HOME/Development/rhel8-entitlements/`
+8. Create a directory for the entitlement *.pem and *-key.pem (we will be copying the *.pem file and creating *-key.pem from it)
 ```
 mkdir -p $HOME/Development/rhel8-entitlements/
 cd $HOME/Development/rhel8-entitlements/

 ```
+8. Expand the contents of the downloaded subscription file (it's a long number with dashes ending with .zip)
+9. Inside is a file named `consumer_export.zip`
+   * Export the `/export/entitlement_certificates/*.pem` file into `$HOME/Development/rhel8-entitlements/`
 10. You need to have two files in the $HOME/Development/rhel8-entitlements/, the *.pem, and a copy of that same file with *-key.pem ('-key' appended the the filename)
-11. We will be downloading an RHEL8 container image, you need to log into registry.redhat.io
+11. Log into registry.redhat.io as we will be downloading a container that requires a valid Red Hat account.

 ```
 podman login registry.redhat.io

 ```

 * The pod will be run as root, and also needs "--privileged" (when SELinux is enabled) so that we can mount the directory that contains the entitlement within the pod.